k8hertweck/breastCancer/README.md

 			* `onTarget` only genes of interest (filtered by coordinate, so includes annotations for other genes)
 			* `filtered` quality filtered onTarget data, 10X min
 	* `processing/`
-		* `target_genes/` filtered data with only genes of interest (from Otogenetics files)
+		* `target_genes/` somatic/germline calling for only genes of interest from filtered Otogenetics data
-		* `somaticCheck/` one file for each individual, compare somatic/germline, quality filtering
+		* `somaticCheck/` one file for each individual, compare somatic/germline calling and quality filtering from Otogenetics
 		* `summary/`:
 			* `*hits` all annotations (may be multiples for same SNP)
 			* `*snps` only unique SNPs